Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Fernando PERALES i Madueño (Terrassa, Barcelona, Spain)

-Today, the Gospel shows us Jesus sending his Apostles on a mission: “Jesus sent out these Twelve after instructing them…” (Mt 10:5).
-The twelve make up the “Apostolic College”, that is “missionary”.
-The Church, in its earthly pilgrimage, is a Missionary Community, as its origin lies in the fulfillment of the mission of the Son and the Holy Spirit, following God Father's divine intentions.
-In the same way as Peter and the other Apostles, by institution of our Lord, constituted a single Apostolic College, the Roman Pontiff, Peter's successor, and the Bishops, successors of the Apostles, form a body which has the duty to announce the Gospel everywhere.
+Today, the Gospel shows us Jesus sending his disciples on a mission: "Jesus sent out these Twelve after instructing them thus" (Mt 10:5).
+The twelve disciples form the "Apostolic College," that is, the "missionary" College; the Church, in her earthly pilgrimage, is a missionary community, for it has its origin in the fulfillment of the mission of the Son and the Holy Spirit according to the designs of God the Father.
+Just as Peter and the other Apostles constitute a single Apostolic College by the Lord's institution, so the Roman Pontiff, successor of Peter, and the Bishops, successors of the Apostles, form a whole upon whom falls the duty of proclaiming the Gospel throughout the earth.

-Among the disciples sent on mission we find those with an outstanding position, given by Christ, and a greater responsibility, such as Peter; and others, as Thaddeus, whom we practically know nothing about; however, the Gospels, which communicate Good News, were not intended to satisfy our curiosity.
-On our side, we are supposed to pray for all the bishops, for the famous and for the not so famous ones, while living in communion with them: “See that you all follow the bishop as Jesus Christ follows the Father and the presbytery as you would the apostles...”
-(St. Ignatius of Antioch).
-Jesus was not looking for cultivated people, but simply for people who were available, willing and able to follow him to the end.
-This means that, as a Christian, I must also feel responsible of a part of Jesus' plan of salvation.
-Do I keep away from evil?
-Do I help my fellow-men?
+Among the disciples sent on mission, we find those to whom Christ has conferred a prominent place and greater responsibility, like Peter.
+Then there are others, such as Thaddaeus, about whom we know almost nothing.
+However, the Gospels communicate the Good News to us; they are not written to satisfy curiosity.
+We, for our part, must pray for all bishops, both famous and not so famous, and live in communion with them: "See that you all follow the bishop, even as Jesus Christ does the Father, and the presbytery as you would the apostles" (Saint Ignatius of Antioch).
+Jesus did not seek educated people, but simply those who were willing, capable of following him to the end.
+This teaches me that I, as a Christian, must also feel responsible for a part of Jesus' work of salvation.
+Do I ward off evil?
+Do I help my brothers and sisters?

-As their mission was just beginning, Jesus hurries to give them instructions with some limitations: “Do not go into pagan territory or enter a Samaritan town.
+Since the work is in its beginning stages, Jesus is quick to give a limiting order: "Do not go into pagan territory or enter a Samaritan town.
 Go rather to the lost sheep of the house of Israel.
-As you go, make this proclamation: ‘The Kingdom of heaven is at hand’” (Mt 10:5-6).
-Today we must do what we can, with the certainty that God is calling all pagans and Samaritans in another phase of the missionary work.
+As you go, make this proclamation: ‘The Kingdom of heaven is at hand.’"
+(Mt 10:5-6).
+Today we must do what we can, with the certainty that God will call all pagans and Samaritans in another phase of missionary work.

 Thoughts on Today's Gospel